 vi.
 Last night when I came home from work, [who was it to that you were talking on the phone with]?

 In this lesson, we will learn about the basic question words of Japanese.
-To make thing simple, we will only look at polite speech.
-This is because there is a lot of variation in how you say things depending on the speech style one needs to use.
+To simplify things, we will only look at polite speech.
+This is because there is a lot of variation regarding speech styles.
 Due to the emphasis placed on politeness in Japanese, questioning is something that you have to go about with caution.
 Yet, basic personal questions, unlike in Western culture, are deemed natural and key to starting conversations as icebreakers.

 As a Japanese learner, being able to ask questions is especially important.
 Otherwise, you'll lose the ability to figure out how and when questions are formed.
 As the Japanese learner, however, there is a general understanding that you will be asking all sorts of questions, similar to children as they are still trying to grasp what things mean.
 Use this expectation to your advantage as it will certainly speed up the language learning process.